 Panna Cotta Pie with Lingonberries and Chocolate Ganache is a creamy, silky Italian dessert in a pie version.
-A combination of panna cotta and cheesecake whipped together and chilled in a walnut graham cracker crust, makes this a luscious and delicious dessert to serve anytime.
+A combination of classic panna cotta and cheesecake whipped together and chilled in a walnut graham cracker crust, makes this a luscious and delicious dessert to serve anytime.
 Yum!

 Bonus!
-There is a sweet filling inside this white filling is a layer of sweet and tart lingonberries jam and it’s topped with a bittersweet chocolate ganache, making this an elegant pie to serve for the holidays.
+There is a sweet filling inside this white pudding-like dessert, and it is a layer of sweet and tart lingonberries jam.
+And topped with a bittersweet chocolate ganache, making this an elegant pie to serve for the holidays.

 The chocolate ganache on top is made with bittersweet dark chocolate, butter and heavy cream.
 And it takes this pie to the next level, complimenting its creamy white filling.